woj-tek/petozoltan.github.io/_drafts/clean_code_metaphysics.md

  The reason is that the above question may be simply *ambiguous*.
 Lets' replace it with the question:

  > Why is this code doing what it does?

+## When is the code 'good'?

+* NCCs may say good = working
+* CCs may say good = working + something more

+Working really means that it is working *now*.

+> Good = Works + Time

+Good = It works and will work in a constantly changing code basis.

+It is like writing code on a moving paper or painting on the surface of a river.

+And when will it work in time?
+That's the root of clean code:
+* simple
+* readable
+* non-ambiguous
+* granulated
+* tested